-- a.
-One (1) point penalty
+- One (1) point penalty

 - Too slow/ per gait

 - Over-bridled

-- · Out of frame
+- Out of frame

 - Break of gait at walk or jog for 2 strides or less

 - Split log at lope

-- b.
-Three (3) point penalties
+- Three (3) point penalties

 - Break of gait at walk or jog for more than 2 strides

-- · Break of gait at lope
+- Break of gait at lope

 - Wrong lead or out of lead

 - Draped reins.

 - Out of lead or cross cantering more than 2 strides when changing leads

 - Trotting more than 3 strides when making simple lead change

 - severe disturbance of any obstacle

-- c.
-Five (5) point penalties
+- Five (5) point penalties

 - Blatant disobedience (kick, bite, buck, rear, etc.) for each refusal

 - Use of either hand to instill fear or praise.

-- d.
-Placed below horses performing all maneuvers.
+- Placed below horses performing all maneuvers.

 - Eliminates maneuver.

 - Incomplete maneuver

-- e.
-Zero (0) score
+- Zero (0) score

 - Illegal equipment (including braided or branded manes or tail extensions)

 - Willful abuse

 - Major disobedience or schooling

-- f.
-No specific penalties will be incurred for nicks/ hits on logs, but a deduction may be made in the maneuver score.
+- 2. No specific penalties for nicks/ hits on logs will be incurred, but a deduction may be made in the maneuver score.

-- g.
-No specific penalties will be incurred for over/ under spins, but a deduction may be made in the maneuver score.
+- 3. No specific penalties for over/ under spins will be incurred, but a deduction may be made in the maneuver score.

-ix.
+- e.
 Beginner Ranch Riding

-- 1. ENTRIES IN THIS CLASS CANNOT ENTER IN WALK/JOG/LOPE CLASSES - 2.
-ALL MANUEVERS WILL BE AT THE WALK OR JOG - 3.
-ALL MANUEVERS AND SCORING WILL FOLLOWING RANCH RIDING RULES x.
+- ENTRIES IN THIS CLASS CAN NOT ENTER IN WALK/JOG/LOPE CLASSES

+- ii.
+ALL MANEUVERS WILL BE AT THE WALK OR JOG

+- iii.
+ALL MANEUVERS AND SCORING WILL FOLLOWING RANCH RIDING RULES

+f.
 Ranch Rail Pleasure